ZhangScript/EECS442_CV_Proj/README.md

 2017/12/04:
 1. Add and test the matlab ocr and text saving.
 Finish the example.
 Next step is to make it a general case.
 2. TODO: improve the cubecut performance and prevent mismatching dimension error in programming.

+//--------
+2017/12/05:
+Submit your project report and the code as separate files, e.g., one pdf and one zip file.
+If your group created a GitHub repo, you could include the link in your report (but you still need to upload code here).

+//-------------//-------------//-------------//-------------//-------------//-------------//-------------//
+You are required to write a four page report that describes the problem, your method and your results.

+Four pages include the images and reference.

+The report should have

+an introduction section, (documentation reconstruction significant + context)  ----> dzhang

+a related work section, (iteration: vertical, cube, ocr) ---> pwl

+a methods section, ( method:vertical->similarity, cube->space indent, ocr->matlab build-in function ) ---> dzhang

+a results section ( vertical -> niubi, [3,5] niubi, space is big-> cube niubi, space is small-> cube beng ) -----> pwl

+a discussion (linear scoring, limit) ---> dzhang, pwl .

+Grammer check and refine: YY & zhaoyic

+ You don't need to put your code or table of contents in your report.
+//-------------//-------------//-------------//-------------//-------------//-------------//-------------//

+The assignment is due Dec 7, 14:59 pm EST. Note that there are 20 points for on-time submission.
+One group just need to submit once; any one team member can do that job.